 A sufficient supply of fresh water is crucial in our country, with a view to, e.g., the stability of dykes, nature, the provision of drinking water, and power supply.
 Many economic sectors depend on fresh water, such as the agriculture sector, the shipping sector, and many industries.
 These sectors account for some 16 per cent of our national economy.
 A sufficient supply of fresh water is also important to sustain public health, to keep urban environments liveable, and to combat soil subsidence.

 Freshwater supplies are not always sufficient to meet the demand.
-This became manifest during the prolonged periods of drought in 2018, 2019, and 2020.
+The prolonged periods of drought in 2018, 2019 and spring of 2020 gave us this insight.
 At several locations, the drought has caused problems.
 Agricultural areas and nature reserves were damaged by salinisation and a lack of fresh water.
 Urban and rural areas were affected by water quality issues.
 Low groundwater levels caused additional subsidence and foundation damage.
-The shipping sector also experienced problems.
+The shipping sector also experienced problems due to low river water levels.
 Expectations are that such periods of drought will occur more frequently in the future.
 This means that we will need to continue to invest in preparing the Netherlands for drought.

 Delta Decision and Delta Plan

 Freshwater supply is one of the three topics addressed by the Delta Programme.
 General policy has been set down in the Delta Decision on Freshwater Supply.
-Its essence is rendering the Netherlands resilient against freshwater shortages.
+Its essence is that by 2050, the Netherlands must be resilient against freshwater shortages.
 Actual measures for the implementation of this policy are outlined in the Delta Plan on Freshwater Supply.

 National Freshwater Supply Strategy

-An important “point on the horizon” in the pursuit of the Netherlands’ resilience against freshwater shortages is the elaboration of a new national freshwater supply strategy: the Climate-proof Main Water System Freshwater Supply Strategy.
+An important “point on the horizon” in the pursuit of the Netherlands’ resilience against freshwater shortages is the elaboration of a new national freshwater supply strategy for the main water system: the Climate-proof Main Water System Freshwater Supply Strategy.